tricia-holmes/ColoRandom/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
-We created a UserInterface(UI) that allows a user to customize and build color palettes.
+We created an application that allows a user to customize and build color palettes.
 Features added allows users to lock, delete, and create color palettes that can be saved and displayed on the UI.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
 1. Fork it.
-2. clone it.
+2. Clone it.
 Copy and paste the SSH.
 3. Open in text editor

 ### Preview of App: